 The environment we have created with questions like this one has implications beyond mere social awkwardness.
 It has bled into our criminal justice system.
 Laws now on the books are being used against people with HIV who don’t disclose their status to sex partners – even when they engaged in safe sex, used a condom, and no transmission occurred.
 The prosecutions are being conducted in a world in which disclosing your status – admitting you are “not clean” – has become increasingly difficult to do because of the very stigma generated by things like The Stupid Question.

-To learn more about how criminalization has become a Kafkaesque nightmare for many people, check out some new addictions to the video library for the new organization The SERO Project, the brainchild of activist Sean Strub that is directly addressing HIV criminalization.
+To learn more about how criminalization has become a Kafkaesque nightmare for many people, check out the The SERO Project, the brainchild of activist Sean Strub that is directly addressing HIV criminalization.

-Finally, National HIV Testing Day is next week on June 27th.
+National HIV Testing Day is June 27th.
 If you’re reading this after that day, please replace it with any date in the next month.
 Because the funny thing about HIV-negative test results is that they have a very short shelf life.

 Last year I produced a short video, “In Praise of HIV Negative Gay Men,” because as an HIV positive man I feel more of a license to say things freely, such as what an accomplishment it is for a sexually active gay man to remain negative.
 And it was meant with all sincerity (as with all my videos, be my guest to re-post).
 Alas, it’s awfully tough to heap praise toward one side of the “viral divide” without offending the other, and the video was received with decidedly mixed reviews.
 Some people thought my delivery was deliberately sarcastic.
 Or demeaning to those who were positive.